edinburgh-napier/set09121/lectures/lecture13.md

 - We will not be creating or using any particular pattern or data structure approach this time.
     - A steering behaviour is just a steering behaviour.
 - If you like you can go further and combine steering behaviours within a single steering behaviour.
     - See weighted/combined behaviours in the recommended reading.
-Steering Behaviour Interface